 And here it is transformed with crayon, oil pastels, watercolor washes – and human imagination!

-This project works best when copies of the activity page are colored with oil pastels (such as craypas).
-This is especially important for the eggs and spots.
-Regular wax crayons can work too however they’ll need to be applied very heavily.
+This project works best when copies of the activity page are first colored with oil pastels (such as craypas).
+This is especially important for the eggs and the salamander’s spots.
+Regular wax crayons can work too, however they have to be applied very heavily.